RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 As in the original game, there are plenty of times where you have to stop and solve various puzzles - clearing combat challenges or searching out NPCs and getting keywords from them, then 'imprinting' them on other characters to have them take a separate course of action and, by extension, open a path for you.
 These can get pretty involved as the game goes on, with a lot of time traveling and trial-and-error with various keywords required to progress, and at times it does get pretty drawn-out.
 Certainly makes you glad that the game doesn't have forced random encounters.

 NEO: The World Ends With You follows the format of its predecessor almost to a fault.
 It still looks the part with its pop-art colors and graffiti-inspired style, and even sounds the part with its soundtrack that fuses rock, rap and techno songs to great effect, but the gameplay doesn't feel quite as refined; in fact it gets downright manic as the game progresses, and with four characters duking it out with huge groups of enemies all running off the same health bar and a constantly-shifting camera it can get pretty tough to survive some fights, let alone get Star ranks.
 It is a fairly leisurely casual playthrough, but if you want to go for full completion it gets very grindy, with over 300 pins and almost as many outfits to collect through various combinations of trading, buying, doing side missions, farming from drops and evolving through battle; you'll definitely want a guide handy if you're going for that.
-It's still a slick, stylish and very entertaining title, but it doesn't hit quite the same as its excellent predecessor.
+It's still a slick, stylish and entertaining title, but it doesn't hit quite the same as its excellent predecessor.

 Developer: h.a.n.d.